SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 **NOTE:** This section is still under construction.
 The contents are likely to change significantly before settling down!

-"QUIC", "QUIC/RTP/AVP", "QUIC/RTP/AVPF", "QUIC/RTP/SAVP", and "QUIC/RTP/SAVPF" are defined in the document now.

-## Opening a QUIC connection for use with RoQ

-This document assumes that an authenticated QUIC connection will be opened using a "roq" ALPN or some other ALPN, as described in Section 4.1 of {{!I-D.ietf-avtcore-rtp-over-quic}}.

-The SDP "setup" attribute, defined for media over TCP in {{!RFC4145}}, will be reused to indicate which endpoint initiates a QUIC connection (whether the endpoint actively opens a QUIC connection, or accepts an incoming QUIC connection.

-The SDP "connection" attribute, defined for TCP in [RFC4145], will be reused to indicate whether the endpoint will open a new QUIC connection, or reuse an existing QUIC connection.

-* Check QUIC impacts on BUNDLE

-* Interaction with UDP-Connect to open pinholes in corporate proxies?

-## Implications of using ICE with SDP from RFC 8842

-Things to remember in this section

-* SDP "fingerprint" attribute, defined in {{?RFC8122}}

-* SDP "tls-id" attribute, defined in {{?RFC8842}}

-* QUIC address validation and ICE candidate pairs

-* QUIC Ping frames and ICE consent freshness (RFC 7675)

 ## Negotiating for specific QUIC feedback replacing AVP/AVPF feedback

  Things to remember in this section